DHTMLGoodies/ludoDB/README.md

 Which gives you automatic setters and getters for lastname, firstname, address and zip.

-##Request handlers
+###Example: LudoDB Request handler
 LudoDB is intended for use with LudoJS Javascript framework.
+It acts as a router or controller.
 The LudoDBRequestHandler handles requests and passes them to the correct LudoDBModel.
 Example:
 	<?php
 	$request = array(
 		'request' => 'Person/2/read'